Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L3_Memory and Data 2.md

 ### Pointers in C
-- pointers are special varaibles of word size that store addresses
+- pointers are special variables of word size that store addresses
 ```c
 type* ptr; // note: type encodes the 'size' information, which is to accompany with the 'location' of your value ptr
 ```

-- the address-of operator (&) goes in front of a varaible and returns the address of that variable in memory, which is to be storeed in a pointer of an appropriate type*
+- the address-of operator (&) goes in front of a variable and returns the address of that variable in memory, which is to be stored in a pointer of an appropriate type*
 ```
 #include <stdio.h> // this copies the output to an .h executable to prototype function
 int main() {